dmpro-ytelse/report/README.md

 This is great, because it makes version control integration with git quite nice, and it also makes it easier to edit in vim, emacs, etc.

 Spelling mistakes suck, so use a spell checker.

+## Git tips

+Since we're all just committing to master in this repo, we can get a lot of merge commits if we are not careful.
+Merge commits make the commit log a lot more difficult to read.
+A nice way to avoid this is to do `git pull --rebase` instead of `git pull` when you're doing a pull.